amybuck/brcm3.2/Command-Reference.md

   1) Acl_loader: This script is already wrapped inside "config acl" command; i.e. any ACL configuration that user is allowed to do is already part of "config acl" command; users are not expected to use the acl_loader script directly and hence this document need not explain the "acl_loader" script.
   2) Sonic-clear, sfputil, etc., This document does not explain these scripts also.

-# Basic Configuration And Show
+# Basic Configuration and Show

 This section covers the basic configurations related to the following
  1) [SSH login](#SSH-Login),